 - Line an 8x8 inch baking pan with parchment paper, with an overhang for easy removal.
 Prepare the keto brownie batter as directed and pour into the pan.
 Bake the brownies as directed and let cool in the pan.

 - In a smal saucepan over medium heat, melt together peanut butter and butter.
 Stir in vanilla and salt.

-- Lift brownies out by edges of parchment.
-Cut into 1-inch squares.
+- Lift brownies out by edges of parchment paper and cut into squares.